kerinb/kerinb.github.io/_posts/2019-12-10-linear-regression-from-scratch.md

 </p>

 <p>
-	Where h_θ is the prediction we make using the input data, x, and the weights that are to be learned, θ.
+	This is known as a simple linear regression, where h_θ is the prediction we make using the input data, x, and the weights that are to be learned, θ.
 X is the independent variable that we have observed and recorded. θ_0 and θ_1 are the weights or coefficients that want to learn in order to predict h_θ correctly.
 </p>